trulycaffeinated/RIT2025-26/0 CPET561/Demos/Demo 1/Nios II Architecture Notes.md

 - *R-Type* - Five bit fields A,B, and C are used to specify general-purpose registers.
 An 11-bit field OPX is used to extend the OPX
 - *J-Type* - A 26-bit field IMMED26 contains an unsigned immediate value.
 This format is only in the call instruction.
 ![[Format of NIOS II Instructions.png]]

+#### Instructions
+The Nios II instruction set is pretty straightforward, arithmetic is